talcytoo/smartframinglocal/README.md

 6. A layout planner assigns people to portrait slots based on count and aspect ratio.
 7. The system composites the portraits, draws highlights for speakers, and overlays relevant HUD info.
 8. The panoramic mini-window shows the full camera view, expanding on hover and collapsing when idle.
+9. In embed mode, the panoramic view is included in the framing grid as a dedicated slot beneath portraits.
-9. Short-term re-identification links new detections with recently exited tracks if they return quickly.
+10. Short-term re-identification links new detections with recently exited tracks if they return quickly.

 ---
 ## Getting Started